ezynda3/ezynda3.github.io/_posts/2015-06-01-7-exciting-changes-coming-to-magento-2.md

 I bursted back into the world of PHP development after a nine year stint in the US Air Force doing something totally un-related.
 Because I was basically a newb all over again, I dove head first into all the latest literature and video tutorials dealing with how to code "[PHP the right way.](http://www.phptherightway.com/)" I had become familiar with concepts like dependency injection, coding to interfaces, unit testing and a plethora of useful design patterns.
 Imagine my discomfort when I started writing custom code for Magento.

 The autoloader, while very sofisticated, is terribly outdated compared to the PSR-0 and PSR-4 standards.
 Composer isn't supported by default.
-There's not DI container to speak of and unit tests are almost impossible to create without needing to bootstrap a database which technically makes them integration tests.
+There's no DI container to speak of and unit tests are almost impossible to create without needing to bootstrap a database which technically makes them integration tests.

 I've since made my peace with Magento and it's silly conventions.
-I've also come up with some nifty hacks to allow modern practices.
+I've also come up with some nifty hacks to allow for modern coding practices.
 Those days are soon to be over though with the coming of Magento 2!

 Magento 2 has a handful of welcome changes in store.
 Here are just a few of them.